Mansoor-P/Mansoor-P/README.md

 ### <img src="mansoor-typing.jpeg" align="right" width="400" height="300" >
 ### A little more about me...

-- 🌱 I have completed Full Stack Development with **Java, SQL, DSA, HTML, CSS, Javascript,Data structures and Algorithms etc.**
+- 🌱 I have completed Full Stack Development with **Java, Springboot, SQL, DSA, HTML, CSS, Javascript,Data structures and Algorithms etc.**

 - I do fullstack and a bit of everything ❤️